samgr55/MarkerAR/README.md

 ALPHA VERSION

 # Usage
- visit <a href="samgr55.github.io/MarkerAR/" > and allow the camera to detect the Marker
+ <a href="samgr55.github.io/MarkerAR/" > visit the website and allow the camera to detect the Marker